createEndpoint

 GET,POST,PUT,PATCH,DELETE,HEAD,CONNECT,OPTIONS, andTRACE.
 See the RFC specification for details.

-createEndpointConfigfunction. createEndpointvalidates all arguments at definition time:- Ensures the HTTP method is valid; otherwise throws a
+createEndpointConfigfunction. createEndpointvalidates all arguments at definition time:- Ensures the HTTP method is valid; otherwise, it throws a

-METHOD_NOT_ALLOWEDerror. - Ensures the route pattern is valid; otherwise throws a
+METHOD_NOT_ALLOWEDerror. - Ensures the route pattern is valid; otherwise, it throws a

-BAD_REQUESTerror. - Ensures a valid route handler is provided; otherwise throws a
+BAD_REQUESTerror. - Ensures a valid route handler is provided; otherwise, it throws a

 BAD_REQUESTerror.

-- Ensures the HTTP method is valid; otherwise throws a
+- Ensures the HTTP method is valid; otherwise, it throws a

 Type Inference

-createEndpoint provides full automatic type inference for all arguments and configuration options, no generics needed.
-You may still import explicit types if you prefer stricter definitions.
+createEndpoint provides full automatic type inference for all arguments and configuration options, eliminating the need for manual generics.
+Explicit types can still be imported if stricter definitions are preferred.

 import { z } from "zod"